Kiyotaka1713/BrainTumorDetection/README.md

 # BrainTumorDetection
-Using YOLOv10 base model to enhance the efficiency of the doctor in diagnosing brain
+Integrate YOLOv10 base model and CBAM module to enhance the efficiency of the doctor in diagnosing brain tumor.